 Got bra fit problems?
 It's not your fault.

-Think about all the pieces that go into a bra: underwire, lace, padding, wide or thin straps, one or multiple hooks, etc., etc. Bras are subject to the same rules as the rest of the fashion world.
+Think about all the pieces that go into a bra: underwire, lace, padding, wide or thin straps, one or multiple hooks, etc. Bras are subject to the same rules as the rest of the fashion world.
 Some clothes are made of higher quality fabrics or are so well-constructed that they fit you like a glove.
 Others fall apart after one washing.
-The same holds true of bras.
+The same holds for bras.
 Cheaper materials, especially when asked to support the weight and motion of your boobs, won't wear as well.
-And before you know it, your "right" size is causing bra fit problems.Chantelle Shadows Underwire Demi Bra Available in 2 Colors Fits Bands 30 - 38, Cups B - G via Nordstrom Elila Full Cup Stretch Lace Underwire Bra Available in Band 36-46, Cups E-K via HerRoom
+And before you know it, your "right" size is causing bra fit problems.Chantelle Shadows Underwire Demi Bra Available in 2 Colors Fits Bands 30 - 38, Cups B - G via Nordstrom Elila Full Cup Stretch Lace Underwire Bra Available in 5 Colors Fits Bands 34-46, Cups E-K via HerRoom

-Sister sizing is term to describe the way cup volume changes over the length of a bra band.
+Sister sizing is the term to describe the way cup volume changes over the length of a bra band.
 It's another reason why your letter/number can vary.
-For example, the volume of a 34D can equal the volume of a 32DD or E (again, depending on brand) and a 36C.
-If your bra fit problem includes wearing too big a band, you’re told to go down a band size and up a cup size.
-If you just reduce the band size, you'll end up in a smaller cup size.Elomi Charley Longline Underwire Bra Fits Bands 34 - 40, Cups E - H via Nordstrom
+That means a 34D cup equals that of a 32DD or E (again, depending on the brand) and a 36C.
+If your bra fit problem includes wearing too big a band, you must go down a band size and up a cup size.
+If you only reduce the band size, you'll end up in a smaller cup size.Elomi Charley Longline Underwire Bra Fits Bands 34 - 40, Cups E - H via Nordstrom

 Maybe it's time we all stop talking about "right" or "correct" size and accept a more fluid "Bra Zone."
 We can't find the perfect bra if we aren't open to trying a range of brands and styles.